 Make an ordinary photo into an extraordinary photo collage with repetition and geometric shapes.

 Tips: Take a look at Shape Cutouts in the Frames tab to crop your photo into a shape in seconds.
-When you place your shapely image on top of your original, use the rotate handle to play with the orientation of your overlay.
+When you place your shapely image on top of your original, use the rotate handle to play with the orientation of your graphic.

 You’ve probably heard the term “double exposure.”
 This downright gorgeous two-in-one has been around basically since photography became a thing, and now we’re seeing it employed as a fundamental element of digital collage.

 Start by combining the two base images of your collage into a double exposure (check out our double exposure tutorial video for the low-down on how).
-Once you’ve created your double exposure image, open it in the Editor and add more cool stuff like the Postal overlay in this image, or Bats, from the Vampires theme.
+Once you’ve created your double exposure image, open it in the Editor and add more cool stuff like the Postal graphic in this image, or Bats, from the Vampires theme.

 Click Design from the top toolbar and select a canvas size to follow along.